TingFf/Red-Alpha-Specialist-Training-Programme/README.md

 ## Topics
 **Objects**
 `==` checks equality.
 `is` checks identity.
-Check whethers is it pointing the same object.
+(Is it pointing to the same object in memory)
 ```
 def create_looney_tune(name="cool guy!", friends_list=[], age=0): # Default mutable list.